+Total Funding: 320,000

-Total Funding: 0 Total Mechanism Pipeline: N/A Managing Country Funding Source Funding Amount Kazakhstan GHP-State 0 technical assistance, training and professional development, along with multi-sectoral advocacy and policy development.
+Managing Country Funding Source Funding Amount

+Kazakhstan GHP-State 320,000

+This ongoing cooperative agreement supports the Central Asia Region (CAR)'s PEPFAR Strategy Objectives 1, 2 and 3.
+The goal of the project is to increase access to a full range of essential and quality HIV and TB prevention and treatment services among MARPs, primarily persons who inject drugs (PWID) and incarcerated populations.
+The United Nations Office on Drug and Crime (UNODC) will provide technical assistance, training and professional development, along with multi-sectoral advocacy and policy development.
 The target populations are PWID, incarcerated people, providers of services to these populations, and government policymakers in KZ, KG, TJ and UZ.
 The project will engage local experts when possible to help reduce costs, and will assist the governments in developing effective and cost efficient prevention programs to prevent the spread of HIV among PWID and prisoners.
 Activities are designed to build capacity of local entities (national or regional governments, prisons, and HIV service providers) and develop policies, protocols and laws that will be left behind for local governments after the project ends.
 All activities will be integrated with those of other USG partners as well as international donors including the EU, DFID, and GFATM to ensure that regulatory documents, models of care and capacity building activities are coordinated and complementary to other programs.
 To leverage resources and build ownership and sustainability of project interventions, a clear transition strategy will be developed to transfer activities at the conclusion of the project.
 A comprehensive M&E plan will be developed, using the UN and PEPFAR guidelines for integrating specific indicators of access to HIV-related services into the state monitoring and evaluation systems.